 The strength and distinctiveness of the story and the quality of the writing;

 The development notes or late stage plan, and the degree to which they articulate the issues to be faced in the next stage and outline the strategies to address them;

-The team’s understanding of the market for their project and the ability of the producer to secure appropriate market attachments and raise the necessary financing;
+The team’s understanding of the market and audience for their project, the intended platform of distribution and the ability of the producer to secure appropriate market attachments and raise the necessary financing;

 The viability of the project in terms of its intended budget relative to the potential audience.